ils94/PSQLChat/README.md

 # Free PostgreSQL Hosting Services

-If you are looking for a free and easy way to set up a PostgreSQL database, I recommend using [ElephantSQL](https://customer.elephantsql.com/login).
+If you are looking for a free and easy way to set up a PostgreSQL database, I recommend using [alwaysdata](https://www.alwaysdata.com/en/register/).

-They offer up to 5 created databases for free, with a maximum space of up to 20MB for each database, which is sufficient for this project since PSQLChat only stores strings in the database table.

-20MB can store up to 20 million characters in just one database!